leec94/.github/CONTRIBUTING.md

 # Contribution Guideline

-We're so glad that you're thinking about contributing to this document.
+We're so glad that you're thinking about contributing to this project.
 We welcome your contributions!

 Here are some guidelines and instructions for contributing to our projects.
 Please go through them before making a contribution.